Yves Saint-Martin

 In his career, Yves Saint-Martin won 3314 races worldwide, of which 3275 were in France.
 He is tied with three others for most wins (4) in the Prix de l'Arc de Triomphe and holds the record for most victories in several other Group One races, including the Prix du Jockey Club with nine.
 He has won a total of 30 Classics in France.

 At Laurel Park Racecourse near Baltimore, Maryland, Saint-Martin won the 1962 Washington, D.C.
 International aboard Match II defeating both Carry Back and the Kelso.

 He won the French "Academie des sports" award Prix Claude Foussier in 1971.

-Now retired, Yves Saint-Martin is an avid collector of vintage automobiles, owing classic models such as the Maserati, Ford Mustang, Rolls-Royce and Aston Martin.
-His son Eric is also a successful jockey who has raced in France and in Hong Kong.
+Now retired, Yves Saint-Martin is a collector of vintage automobiles, owning vehicles such as a Maserati, Ford Mustang, Rolls-Royce and Aston Martin.
+His son Eric is also a jockey who has raced in France and in Hong Kong.